ULL-ESIT-GRADOII-TFG/ghedsh/README.md

 ``gem install ghdesh``

 To run the app you need to call the binary file "ghedsh" in your command line after install it.
+Configuration files are being set in a hidden directory called *.ghedsh*, in your Home path.

 ###First step: Oauth requirements.